huplay/demo-gpt-java/models/README.md

 ## Format of model.properties ##

-- 'tokenizer': Type of tokenizer (Currently only the GPT-2 is supported)
+- `tokenizer`: type of tokenizer (Currently only the GPT-2 is supported)
+- `tokenizer.config`: the config folder of the tokenizer
 - `token.count`: number of tokens
 - `end.of.text.token`: token id for marking the END-OF-TEXT
 - `max.length`: context size, the number of tokens the system can process (limited by the position embedding)
+- `position.embedding`: the type of the position embedding (LEARNED, RoPE)
+- `pre.normalization`: marks that, pre-normalization is used (opposing post-normalization) (true or false)
 - `hidden.size`: the size of the hidden state
 - `decoder.count`: number of decoders
 - `attention.head.count`: number of attention heads
 - `attention.dividend`: dividend at attention scoring (usually the square root of embeddingSize / headCount)
 - `attention.type.n`: attention type for all decoders (global | local | none)
 - `epsilon`: epsilon, used at normalization (mostly 1e-5f)
--
-- `data.type`: Data type of the values.
+- `data.type`: data type of the values.
 (Currently, only FLOAT32 is supported: 4 bytes per value.
 FLOAT16 would be the another commonly used possibility.)
 - `byte.order`: BIG_ENDIAN or LITTLE_ENDIAN
 - `matrix.order.<expression>`: how the matrix is stored.
 ROW or COLUMN first.
-- `file.<standard name>`: File mapping from the standard name.
+- `file.<standard name>`: file mapping from the standard name.
 (Use <null> if the specific file is missing.
 It works only with bias files, the weight are compulsory.)

 Optional properties:
 - `name`: name of the model